Bring Your Own Device

-Due to the school purchasing through Apple at the Canberra Centre, they can offer a discount to parents who wish to purchase any Apple product and accessory through their store.
+Due to the school purchasing through Apple at the Canberra Centre, they can offer a discount to parents who wish to purchase an iPad through their store.

 If you have purchased a new iPad through an Apple Store you are able to contact them for assistance.
 Please refer to your documentation.